 And more so than other sports, baseball spectating is about leisure — which sports are more forgiving of their fans arriving late to games, leaving them early and wandering around while the game is in progress than baseball?

 There is no right or wrong way to map out a baseball road trip, for sure, but there is an art to it.
 Logistically, you have to figure out how to get from city to city and ballpark to ballpark.
-You have to prioritize which parks and/or which games to see (for example, you may have always wanted to see your favorite team on the road at a legendary venue such as Fenway Park or Wrigley Field).

 And, you have plan it out so that you spend as little time traveling as possible and as much time enjoying yourself as possible — oh, and while spending as little money as possible.